-Following completion of Stage 2 of the Reorganisation, the Remaining DDIHL Group ceased to hold any material interest in companies engaged in the Construction and Engineering Contracting Business and our Company holds only the Construction and Engineering Contracting Business.
-The remaining businesses (other than the Construction and Engineering Contracting Business) of the Remaining DDIHL Group are continue to be held by DDIHL and/or its wholly-owned subsidiaries and will be held separately from (and outside of) our Group under Deson Development Holdings.
+Following completion of Stage 2 of the Reorganisation, our Company will hold only the Construction and Engineering Business.
+The remaining businesses of the Remaining DDIHL Group will continue to be held by DDIHL and/or its wholly-owned subsidiaries and will be held separately from (and outside of) our Group under DDHL.